DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-01-02-maximum_likelihood_estimation_statistical_modeling.md

 $$ x_1, x_2, \dots, x_n $$

-These observations are assumed to be drawn from some probability distribution, say $p(x | \theta)$, where $\theta$ represents the unknown parameters of the model.
+These observations are assumed to be drawn from some probability distribution, say $$p(x | \theta)$$, where $$\theta$$ represents the unknown parameters of the model.
 The likelihood function is the product of the probability density (or mass) functions for all observations:

 $$ L(\theta) = p(x_1 \mid \theta) \times p(x_2 \mid \theta) \times \dots \times p(x_n \mid \theta) $$